Skip to Main Content

 Step 5: Create a Dedicated AutoMQ TKE Node Pool

-Refer to Overview▸, users need to create a dedicated node pool for AutoMQ to apply for machine instances.
-Follow these steps to create a compliant node pool and complete the delegation authorization.
+Refer to Overview▸, users need to create a dedicated node pool for AutoMQ to allocate machines for instance deployments.
+Follow the steps below to create a node pool that meets the requirements and complete the authorization delegation.

 1. Go to the details of the TKE cluster created in step 2, click on the Nodes menu, and select Create Node Pool.